cwilvx/stuck-overflaw/README.md

 That's it

 > Did you know?
 We were planning of using a more industrial approach to this project.
 We were in the process of developing this project using [Flask](https://flask.palletsprojects.com/) and [Mongo Db Atlas](https://www.mongodb.com/cloud/atlas) for the APIs and maybe [Vue.js](https://vuejs.org/) for the frontend.
-We quit mid-way due to time factors.
-You can still look at the half-way developed API deployed [here](https://be-social-be.herokuapp.com/) and the code in [this GitHub repo](https://github.com/geoffrey45/be-social-be).
+We quit mid-way due to to time factors.
+You can still look at the half-way developed API deployed [here](https://be-social-be.herokuapp.com/posts) and the code in [this GitHub repo](https://github.com/geoffrey45/be-social-be/).
+(Although the project is not quite documented 😶)

 Thank you!